What is thalassemia?

 About treatment of thalassemia at Children’s

-Children’s Hospitals and Clinics of Minnesota offer a full range of health services to diagnose and treat thalassemia.
+Children’s Minnesota offer a full range of health services to diagnose and treat thalassemia.
 Our health care staff creates an individual plan for each child, and educates the entire family on how to create the healthiest atmosphere for growth and development.

 For children with a more severe type of thalassemia, our team tracks indicators like growth, spleen size, and severity of the anemia on a continuing basis to address any issues before a more serious condition develops.